danielamitay/DAKeyboardControl/README.md

         // Move interface objects accordingly
 		// Animation block is handled for you
     }];
+	// Make sure to call [self.view removeKeyboardControl] before the view is released.
+	// (It's the balancing call)
 ```

 ### Adding keyboard awareness (appearance and disappearance only)